-The company's primary listing is on Euronext Growth (ALRPD) after voluntarily delisting from the SIX Exchange in the previous year, which the company incurred one-off settlement fees during the reporting period as a result of delisting, reporting and disclosure process.
 We are excited by the opportunities presented to us as a listed Euronext Growth company, which we believe will enhance our profile, providing access to international investors through the Pan-European platform to support future growth.
-The company further bolstered its balance sheet by securing further funding in January 2022, allowing the group to eliminate long-term debt on its balance sheet and ensure it is well-capitalised over the next 12 months of the heels of the ever-changing Covid-19 environment.
+The company further bolstered its balance sheet by securing further funding in January 2023, allowing the group to eliminate long-term debt on its balance sheet and ensure it is well-capitalised over the next 12 months.